 Most often used with genesis style atomizers, stainless steel mesh wicks last a very long time.
 Since steel is conductive, it also prone to shorts so users have to oxidize it properly.
 It is a long process that involves torching the wick, cooling it quickly, then repeating the process several times.
 It is also difficult to coil, with users having to adjust it after installing to make sure there are no hot spots.
-Coils should touch the coil correctly, if just one part is loose, this can result in a hot spot, which can taste terrible.
+Wick and coil should contact correctly if just one part is loose, this can result in a hot spot, which can taste terrible.

-However, once the mesh is prepared correctly, it gives a very pure taste, wicks well, and won’t need replacing any time soon.
+However, once the mesh is prepared in a right way it gives a very pure taste, wicks well, and won’t need replacing anytime soon.
 One can also easily dry burn the wick since mesh does not burn.
 However, dry hits can taste nasty and give an awful throat burn so always make sure that the mesh stays saturated.
 Some people wrap cotton around the mesh to improve its wicking ability.
-However, this also means one cannot dry burn it anymore.
+This also means one cannot dry burn it anymore.

-While not recommend for dripping atomizers, advanced users can make it work if they wish to have the same pure taste on their atomizer.
+While not recommend for dripping atomizers, advanced users can make it work if they wish to have the same pure taste in their atomizer.

-Arguably the most flavorful of wicks, organic cotton is popular among many rebuildable users.
-However, it is not easy to use.
-Users have to coil a wick – using a jig, drill bit, or a toothpick – attach the coil to the atomizer, then thread the cotton through it.
+Arguably the most flavorful of wicks, organic cotton is popular among those who use rebuildable vape mods.
+Though, it is not easy to prepare for vaping.
+Users have to coil a wick – using a jig, drill bit, or a toothpick.
+They have to attach the coil to the atomizer, then thread the cotton through it.
 Too much cotton can result in reduced juice flow while too loose will cause hot spots.
 It takes some practice, but it will be worth it in the end.

 Using ordinary cotton is not recommended since these are treated chemically.
-The chemicals give a bad taste, which is why users prefer organic.
-Some still use off-the-counter cotton, but before using it, they boil it in water first to remove the chemicals.
+The chemicals give a bad taste, which is why some people prefer organic.
+Some still purchase off-the-counter cotton, but before using it, they boil it in water first to remove the chemicals.

-Organic cotton is very cheap too, so despite the relative difficulty in using it, many users prefer it over others.
+Organic cotton is very cheap too, so despite the relative difficulty in using it, many vapers prefer it over others.

-There are other wick types vapers use, but these are the most common and readily obtainable.
-Some use ceramic, hemp, and many others materials for wicks, but these are hard to source, so it is best to stick to the more familiar types.
+There are other wick types out there, but these are the most common and readily obtainable.
+You can try to find ceramic, hemp, and many others materials for wicks, but these are hard to source, so it is best to stick to the more familiar types.